bofh69/nfc2klipper/README.md

 Moonraker can be configured to help upgrade nfc2klipper.

-Copy the the `moonraker-nfc2klipper.cfg` file to the same dir as where `moonraker.conf` is.
+Copy the `moonraker-nfc2klipper.cfg` file to the same dir as where `moonraker.conf` is.
 Include the config file by adding:
 ```toml
 [include moonraker-nfc2klipper.cfg]